 This new avatar of Rama's website represents her recent exploration into the Abstract world of photography and digital paintings.
 She has started deconstructing some of her photographs, and paintings over in post-production.
 She loves the results.

-Rama Tiru’s artistic journey began early in her life with her childhood pursuits of painting, music and dance.
+Rama Tiru’s artistic journey began early in her life with her childhood pursuits of painting, music, and dance.
 As an adult, she poured her artistic passion into photography, transforming people and places captured during her global travels into striking images through her artistic vision.
 She still believes that her journey is just beginning with her sojourn into digital art.

-She has the honor of being the First Woman Industrial Photographer of India.
-She was privileged to be the first woman Founder Member, Treasurer and Vice Chair-person of the Advertising and Industrial Photographers Association of
+Rama has the honor of being the First Woman Industrial Photographer of India.
+She was privileged to be the first woman Founder Member, Treasurer, and Vice-Chairperson of the Advertising and Industrial Photographers Association of

 They were showcased at the Asian American Resource Center in 2015.
-She has experimented with alternate image processing and transfers on fabric, wood and metalsheets.
+She has created one of a kind images by experimenting with alternate image processing and transfers techniques on fabric, wood and metal sheets.

 Rama has successfully published a photo documentary Coffee Table book-Austin East of I-35 with images and interviews of the people of East Austin.
 The book is an expression of the East Austin community’s culture, which has a personality of its own that reflects the history through its residents’ life experiences.

 The experimentation of techniques continues on, digital and analog paintings taking equal time with her photography, classical singing, and other artistic pursuits!